joshagirgis/CN0349-Arduino-Based-Library/README.md

 **An example of calculating those singleton values can be seen in CN0349Test.ino.**

 By default the library is setup to save these values to the atmega's EEPROM, the constant addresses can be found in CN0349.h.
+NOTE: the EEPROM for the atmega chip is cleared after reprogramming with an AVR programmer, look into setting the fuses to not clear the EERPROM when reprogamming.

 ## RF Considerations
 The CN0349 may cause RF interference.
-(GPS OR MODEM BEWARE).
+(GPS/MODEM BEWARE).
 This is from the ADuM isolator parts.
 For redesign purposes, there are a few techniques on how to handle this, and thankfully someone wrote them up in a nice little app note.
  <br />https://www.analog.com/media/en/technical-documentation/application-notes/AN-0971.pdf.
  <br />
 One easy option, without redesign, is to move the CN0349 farther away from other RF parts.
  <br />
-If a compact system is needed one can remove the ADuM isolator parts if they are intent on reducing the RF emissions.
-This would be the ADuM5000 and the ADuM1250.
+If a compact system is needed one can remove the ADuM isolator parts, if they are intent on reducing the RF emissions.
+The parts to remove would be the ADuM5000 and the ADuM1250.
 NOTE: this defeats the "Fully, Isolated" part of the sensor.
  <br />
 Once this is done one would have to also remove R16 and R17 pullup resistors, short the VDD to VDDiso, and short GND to GNDiso.
  <br />